Alphonsus411/gpt-oss-AGI/README.md

 The model was trained to use a python tool to perform calculations and other actions as part of its chain-of-thought.
 During the training the model used a stateful tool which makes running tools between CoT loops easier.
 This reference implementation, however, uses a stateless mode.
 As a result the PythonTool defines its own tool description to override the definition in [`openai-harmony`][harmony].

 > [!WARNING]
 > This reference runs user code in a Docker container restricted to 1 CPU, ~256MB of memory, a PID limit of 64 and a 5 second execution timeout.
+The container runs as the `nobody` user with a read-only root filesystem, all Linux capabilities dropped and the `no-new-privileges` security option set.
 It is still only an example; further hardening is recommended for production use.

 #### Usage